-Differing gender-based needs can have a significant impact on the outcomes and success of public policy and programming.
 To ensure intended and equitable outcomes for all New Brunswickers, consideration must be given to their different realities.
-We must also consider how differences impact outcomes and work to redress issues that create inequalities in order to thrive as a province.
+We must also consider how these differences impact outcomes and work to redress issues that create inequalities.